cbolisetti/moose/framework/doc/content/source/timeintegrators/CentralDifference.md

 \end{aligned}
 \end{equation}

 The central difference time integrator derives from the [`ActuallyExplicitEuler`](ActuallyExplicitEuler.md) class and therefore circumvents the nonlinear solver.
 It can be used with `consistent`, `lumped` or `lump_preconditioned`, `solve_type` options.
+Information on these solve options can be found on the [`ActuallyExplicitEuler`](ActuallyExplicitEuler.md) page.

 ## Assumptions

 The implementation of the central difference timeintegrator assumes that corresponding kernels involving the first and second derivatives directly use the derivatives calculates by the timeintegrator.
-Currently, only the `InertialForce` kernel and the `NodalKernels` corresponding to nodal inertias are modified to work with the central difference timeintegrator.
-Therefore, the central difference time integrator can currently only be used for mechanics problems with solid elements.
+Currently, only the inertia kernels, `InertialForce`, `NodalTranslationalInertia`, and `NodalRotationalInertia` have been modified to work with the central difference timeintegrator.
+Inertia kernels corresponding to beam and shell elements are yet to be modified to work with the central difference time integrator.

 !syntax parameters /Executioner/TimeIntegrator/CentralDifference